 Sheet Pan Shrimp Boil

-- 1 lb Andouille Sausage sliced into rounds
+- 1 lb Andouille Sausage (chicken sausage for lower fat) sliced into rounds

 - 1 lb Medium Shrimp